rgaiacs/rmd-and-pandoc-template/README.md

    You can use [Overleaf's IEEE Photonics Journal Paper template](https://www.overleaf.com/latex/examples/ieee-photonics-journal-paper-template-example-submission/bsfjjfkdsjds#.WbUNBDt0N4k). **You will need to download the `IEEEphot.cls`.**

+   The template should look like https://gitlab.com/rgaiacs/rmd-and-pandoc-template/blob/solution/_pandoc/templates/ieeephot.tex.
+   And the `*.cls` is available at https://gitlab.com/rgaiacs/rmd-and-pandoc-template/blob/solution/IEEEphot.cls.

 **Looks like that Alice and Bob can use Pandoc's custom template to save time!**

 ## `--data-dir` versus `$HOME/.pandoc`